libbitcoin/libbitcoin-blockchain/README.md

 *Bitcoin blockchain library*

-Note that you need g++ 4.8 or higher.
-For this reason Ubuntu 12.04 and older are not supported.

 Make sure you have installed [libbitcoin-database](https://github.com/libbitcoin/libbitcoin-database) and [libbitcoin-consensus](https://github.com/libbitcoin/libbitcoin-consensus) (optional) beforehand according to their respective build instructions.

 ```sh